 - Does the caller get an option to be called back based on their position in the queue?

-- Does the caller get an option to leave their mobile number to get an SMS back from the agents?
+- Do you want your caller to get an option to leave their mobile number to get an SMS back from the agents?

 - Does the caller get transferred to another department if they make the wrong choice in their selection of services/language?

-- Does the caller get disconnected if all lines are busy?
+- Do you want your caller to get disconnected if all lines are busy?

 - Does the caller wait forever if all lines are busy?